algolia/kubernetes-hands-on/07-deployment/README.md

 1. Deploy multiple nginx.
 The image name is `nginx`, see: <https://hub.docker.com/_/nginx/>
 2. Play with the scaling up/down & the deployment of new versions
-3. Do you think you can access your `deployment` of nginx from outside of k8s, *without changing the manifest*?
+3. Do you think you can access your `deployment` of nginx from outside of Kubernetes, *without changing the manifest*?

 ## Clean up